parduino/Femora/docs/technical/materials.rst

 Understanding the MaterialManager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``MaterialManager`` is a core component of the MeshMaker library that serves as a centralized system for creating, retrieving, tracking, and managing material objects throughout the mesh generation process.
+The ``MaterialManager`` is a core component of the FEMORA library that serves as a centralized system for creating, retrieving, tracking, and managing material objects throughout the mesh generation process.
 It implements the Singleton pattern to ensure a single, consistent point of material management across the entire application.

-Materials defined in MeshMaker are automatically tracked, tagged, and organized by the MaterialManager, simplifying the process of creating complex models with multiple material definitions.
+Materials defined in FEMORA are automatically tracked, tagged, and organized by the MaterialManager, simplifying the process of creating complex models with multiple material definitions.

 Accessing the MaterialManager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~